TorrentPeer/TorrentPier/README.md

 ## Installation

-For installation you need to follow a few simple steps:
+For installation, you need to follow a few simple steps:

 1. Unpack to the server the contents of the downloaded folder or run `composer create-project torrentpeer/torrentpier`
 1. Install [Composer](https://getcomposer.org/) and run `composer install` on the downloaded directory
-1. Create database and import dump located at **install/sql/mysql.sql**
+1. Create database and import dump located at **_project/sql/mysql.sql**
-1. Edit database configuration settings in the configuration file or a local copy (see below)
+1. Edit database configuration settings in the configuration file, or a local copy (see below)
-1. Edit domain name in the configuration file or a local copy (see below)
+1. Edit domain name in the configuration file, or a local copy (see below)
-1. Edit domain ssl setting in the configuration file or a local copy (see below)
+1. Edit domain ssl setting in the configuration file, or a local copy (see below)
 1. Edit this files:
 1. **favicon.png** (change on your own)
 1. **robots.txt** (change the addresses in lines **Host** and **Sitemap** on your own)